unites and recognizes the community’s most active leaders in the name of inclusion.

 Time: 6:00 PM | Virtual & In-person Options

 Thank you for participating in this year’s Champion of the Year event!
 Because of you, we were able to raise funds to sustain and help expand our Best Buddies programs in the area.
-We look forward to having you at our 2022 event next fall.
+We look forward to having you at next year’s event.
 With your help and support, our mission of inclusion lives on!

-Help us continue to provide these meaningful opportunities to people with IDD by supporting a Champion’s campaign, purchasing tickets, becoming a corporate sponsor, or making a general donation to the cause.
-We hope you’ll join us in this global movement!
+You can support Best Buddies and continue to provide these meaningful opportunities to people with IDD by becoming a Champion, supporting a Champion’s campaign, purchasing tickets, becoming a corporate sponsor, or making a general donation to the cause.
+We hope you’ll join the movement!